jbmokuz/pocket-monster-of-the-week/Playbooks/rock.md

 ### ![](images/FightingIC_Big.webp)

 ### ☐ Signature Move
 > Pick a physical move.
-You get +1 when attacking with that move.
+You roll at +1 tough or special when attacking with that move.

 ### ☐ What Does Not Kill Me...
 > If you have suffered harm in a fight, you gain +1 ongoing until the fight is over.